dart-lang/sdk/pkg/smoke/README.md

 Code Generation
 ===============

-TBD.
-We envision we'll have a base transformer class that can be tailored to create a transformer for your framework.
+Use `package:smoke/codegen/generator.dart` and
+`package:smoke/codegen/recorder.dart` in your transformer to create a static initialization that can be used by smoke.
+The test under `test/codegen/end_to_end_test.dart` is a good illustrating example to learn how to use these APIs.

 [MirrorsUsed]: https://api.dartlang.org/apidocs/channels/stable/#dart-mirrors.MirrorsUsed